State Guide · Maharashtra

 7/12 does not show the seller as current owner.
 Any mismatch between the 7/12 and the proposed sale deed is a title defect.
 The Talathi must first update the mutation before any sale can proceed legally.

 CRZ status not confirmed for any coastal or seafront property.
 CRZ-I: no construction at all.
 CRZ-II: severe restrictions.
-A seller who downplays CRZ status or who provides a zoning certificate older than 12 months is a warning sign.
+A seller who downplays CRZ status or provides a zoning certificate older than 12 months is a warning sign.

 MahaRERA registration not available for a builder project.
 If a qualifying project is not on the MahaRERA portal, the developer has no legal obligation to complete construction by any date, and you have no regulatory recourse for delays.

-Ready Reckoner rate higher than agreed price and seller refuses to adjust.
+Ready Reckoner rate higher than the agreed price and the seller refuses to adjust.
 Stamp duty is on the RR rate regardless.
 A price below RR means you pay more in tax than the apparent discount saves you.
 Verify RR first.

-Mumbai: building has no OC and seller claims regularisation is pending.
+Mumbai: building has no OC and the seller claims regularisation is pending.
 Regularisation of unauthorised construction in Mumbai is not guaranteed and frequently does not happen.
-An OC pending claim should not be accepted without independent verification.
+An 'OC pending' claim should not be accepted without independent verification.

 Multiple legal heirs exist and only one is selling.
 All heirs must consent and sign.
 A single heir's sale of joint family property without the others is challengeable and frequently litigated in Maharashtra.